rxxsta/25daysofchristmas/challenges/day1_Web-Challenge.md

 The supporting documentation tells us that using "Burp Suite" is an option.
 But, for today, we can just use our browser's developer options.

-It asks us for the authentication cookie, so that means we can probably register as a user and view what cookis are used once we login.
+The challenge asks us for the authentication cookie, so that means we can probably register as a user and view what cookies are used once we login.

 ### Make a user account

 ![register screen](https://i.imgur.com/n2neaSk.png)

-Now we can login with the same credentials
+Now we can login using the same credentials we just created.

 ### Find the cookie 🍪🍪